amonetta/carsktz/README.md

 Data source provided by [n8bar](https://github.com/n8barr) at [automotive-model-year-data](https://github.com/n8barr/automotive-model-year-data)

-CarsKTZ is a REST API and simple CRUD end-user application also, that id provides a simple way to get cars models from database as a simple JSON format.
+*CarsKTZ* is a REST API and simple CRUD end-user application also, that provides a simple way to get cars models from database as a simple JSON format.

 Building with Grails, this app is a training for the use of Grails and have also may interesting examples.